PB$^2$: Preference Space Exploration via Population-Based Methods in Preference-Based Reinforcement Learning: Abstract

 \section{Abstract}

-Preference-based reinforcement learning (PbRL) has emerged as a promising approach for learning behaviors from human feedback without predefined reward functions.
-However, current PbRL methods face a critical challenge in effectively exploring the preference space, often converging prematurely to suboptimal policies that satisfy only a narrow subset of human preferences.
+Preference-based reinforcement learning (PbRL) enables agents to learn behaviors from human feedback without requiring predefined reward functions.
+However, existing PbRL methods struggle to explore the preference space effectively, often converging prematurely to suboptimal policies that capture only a narrow subset of human preferences.
 In this work, we identify and address this preference exploration problem through population-based methods.
-We demonstrate that maintaining a diverse population of agents enables more comprehensive exploration of the preference landscape compared to single-agent approaches.
-Crucially, this diversity improves reward model learning by generating preference queries with clearly distinguishable behaviors, a key factor in real-world scenarios where humans must easily differentiate between options to provide meaningful feedback.
-Our experiments reveal that current methods may fail by getting stuck in local optima, requiring excessive feedback, or degrading significantly when human evaluators make errors on similar trajectories, a realistic scenario often overlooked by methods relying on perfect oracle teachers.
-Our population-based approach demonstrates robust performance when teachers mislabel similar trajectory segments and shows significantly enhanced preference exploration capabilities, particularly in environments with complex reward landscapes.
+By maintaining a diverse population of agents, our approach achieves broader coverage of the preference space than single-agent methods.
+This diversity yields two benefits: it improves reward model learning, and it generates preference queries with clearly distinguishable behaviors, reducing ambiguity for human evaluators.
+Our experiments show that existing methods can become trapped in local optima, requiring excessive feedback.
+Their performance also degrades substantially when evaluators make errors on similar trajectories, a realistic condition that methods assuming perfect oracle feedback tend to overlook.
+In contrast, our population-based approach explores preferences more effectively in environments with complex reward structures and is considerably more robust to noisy evaluators.